evanboardway/p2p-chat/README.md

 # P2P Chat ... well, kind of...

 A peer to peer messaging conecept built with electron.
+Real peer to peer doesn’t work with clients behind a NAT unless there’s some port forwarding.
+I could have attempted to hole punch, but it’s unreliable and complicated.
+This app only actually works on localhost.

 ## Start